All researchers must follow the Operation Guidelines for University of Limerick Research Ethics & Governance Committees

 - Reject (including reasons for the rejection)

-If, in the process of conducting your research, you make substantial changes to your design or procedure, your supervisor must notify the Chair of the Committee of these changes.
+If, in the process of conducting your research, you make substantial changes to your design or procedure, the lead investigator must complete a chairs action form and submit this to the ethics administrator.

-It is important that you maintain a record of your Ethical Approval.
+It is important that you maintain a record of your ethical approval.
 You must also report any complaints or ethical issues that arise during the course of your research.
-It is always possible that the University of Limerick Research Ethics & Governance Committee may audit the Department to ensure that researchers are adhering to the ethical guidelines.
+It is always possible that the University of Limerick Research Ethics & Governance Committee will audit the Department to ensure that researchers are adhering to the ethical guidelines.

 All researchers must abide by the University of Limerick's guidelines for ethical research with human participants.
 Information about University Research Ethics can be found here.
-All Psychology researchers, including Final Year Project Students, must adhere to the Code of Professional Ethics of the Irish Psychological Society.
+All Psychology researchers, including undergraduate and postgraduate students, must adhere to the Code of Professional Ethics of the Psychological Society of Ireland.

 Submission deadlines can be found here.
-The Head of Department must view all applications, therefore you should aim to have it ready for submission at least a week in advance of these deadlines.
+The Head of Department must review and sign all applications before submission; therefore, you should aim to have it ready for submission at least a week in advance of these deadlines.